MicrosoftDocs/dynamics-365-fraud-protection/content/labels-schema.md

 ---
 author: jegrif
-description: This topic outlines the requred schema for the fraud label API. ms.author: v-jegrif ms.service: fraud-protection ms.date: 09/04/2019
+description: This topic provides a description of the required schema for the fraud label API.

+ms.author: v-jegrif
+ms.service: fraud-protection
+ms.date: 09/04/2019